Marshal-Alone/Mini-Project-2/Whiteboard-Project-Report.md

 - Frontend:
   - HTML: Provides the structure and layout of the user interface, including the canvas element for drawing and the toolbar for selecting tools.
   - CSS: Styles the user interface and ensures a responsive design, using styles from `styles.css`, `board.css`, and `board-enhanced.css`.
-  - JavaScript: Implements the interactive features of the whiteboard, including drawing tools, real-time communication, and user interface updates, as seen in `board.js` and `script.js`.
+  - JavaScript: Implements the interactive features of the whiteboard, including canvas-based drawing tools, real-time communication, and user interface updates, as seen in `board.js` and `script.js`.
-  - Socket.IO: Enables real-time communication between the client and server, allowing for instant updates across all connected clients.
+  - Socket.IO Client: Our exclusive real-time communication technology, enabling bidirectional event-based communication between clients and server with automatic reconnection and fallback mechanisms.
 - Backend:
   - Node.js: Provides the runtime environment for the server-side code.
   - Express: A web framework for Node.js that simplifies the creation of API endpoints and server-side logic, as defined in `server.js`.
-  - MongoDB: A NoSQL database used to store whiteboard data and user information.
-The connection string is defined in the `.env` file and the database models are defined in the `models/` directory.
+  - MongoDB: A NoSQL database used to store whiteboard data and user information, with schemas defined in the `models/` directory.
+  - Socket.IO Server: Manages WebSocket connections and broadcasts drawing events to all connected clients in a room.
   - JWT: Used for user authentication and authorization, ensuring that only authorized users can access the whiteboard.
-The JWT_SECRET environment variable is used to sign and verify the tokens.

 Chapter 5